 Go with the natural shape of your nail to ensure they stay strong and healthy.

-After shaping your nails, the nail technician will apply a cuticle cream and push your cuticles down.
+After shaping your nails, the nail technician will apply a cuticle softener and push your cuticles down.
 Many doctors do not recommend to have your cuticles trimmed since it could lead to infections and irritation, but a lot of people prefer it because it makes nails appear longer.
 Regularly cutting your cuticles can lead to jagged edges when they grow back in, so feel free to ask your manicurist to skip this step if you'd like.

 Soaking and Massaging